Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Formulation of /

 \subsection{Processing flow of {\swIVAconv}}

 \SetKwInput{KwData}{Input} \SetKwInput{KwResult}{Output}

-Figure~\ref{fig:flow} shows the schematic diagram of {\swIVAconv} with the coarse-fine source model, and Algorithms 1, 2, and 3 summarize the processing flow that we implemented for the experiments in this paper.
+Figure~\ref{fig:flow} shows a schematic diagram of {\swIVAconv} with the coarse-fine source model, and Algorithms 1, 2, and 3 summarize the processing flow implemented for our experiments.

-As in Algorithm~1, MCLP filters, ${\cal G}$, separation matrices, ${\cal W}$, source variances, $\Lambda$, and switching weights, ${\cal B}$, are updated by iterative optimization.
-Line~3 corresponds to update for {\swWPE} extended with a spatial model based on ${\cal W}$ and line~4 corresponds to update for {\swIVA}.
-Algorithm~2 shows the flow of updating the separation matrices in more details.
-Because update of the separation matrices requires more iterations until convergence than that of the MCLP filters, and the computational cost of the former is much smaller than that of the latter, we iterate the update of the separation matrices $K$ times in Algorithm~2 per an update of the MCLP filter.
+As in Algorithm~1, MCLP filters ${\cal G}$, separation matrices ${\cal W}$, source variances $\Lambda$, and switching weights ${\cal B}$ are updated by iterative optimization.
+Lines~4 to 9 correspond to an update for {\swWPE} and line~10 corresponds to an update for {\swIVA}.
+Algorithm~2 shows more details of the flow of the update for {\swIVA}.
+Because the update for the separation matrices requires more iterations until convergence than for the MCLP filters {when using IP}, and the computational cost of the former is much smaller than the latter, we iterate the update of the separation matrices $K$ times in Algorithm~2 per update of the MCLP filter. {Preferable schemes for iterations depend on which algorithm we use for optimizing IVA.}

 Algorithm~3 shows a simple initialization scheme that corresponds to one typically used by conventional {\IVAconv}.
-In the algorithm, after initializing the switching weights with random variables, we apply conventional {\swWPE} to obtain a dereverberated observed signal $\{\vect{z}^{(i)}_{t,f}\}_{i,t,f}$ and then update switching separation matrices $K$ times to obtain the initial values of ${\cal W}$, $\Lambda$, and ${\cal B}$.
-The switching weights are first set as values between 0 and 1, and then updated to binary values during the initialization steps.
+In it, after initializing the switching weights with random variables, we apply conventional {\swWPE} to obtain dereverberated observed signal $\{\vect{z}^{(i)}_{t,f}\}_{i,t,f}$ and update switching separation matrices $K$ times to obtain the initial values of ${\cal W}$, $\Lambda$, and ${\cal B}$.
+The switching weights are first set as values between 0 and 1 and updated to binary values during the initialization steps.